goldfishdolphin/NC-News-Backend/README.md

 # Northcoders News API
 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-Instructions for cloning this repo:
+Instructions to follow after cloning this repo:

-If anyone clone this repo , they will need to create two .env files to run this project: `.env.test` and `.env.development`.
-Into each, add `PGDATABASE=<database_name_here>`, with the correct database name for that environment (see `/db/setup.sql` for the database names).
-Double check that these .env files are .gitignored.
+1. You'll need two .env files such as .env.test and .env.development because we have two databases to link in connection.js file.
+These databases are different for developement and test purposes.

+2. In .env.test you should write PGDATABASE=nc_news_test .

+3. You should write PGDATABASE=nc_news in .env.development file.